Deconfounding Imitation Learning with Variational Inference: Experiments

 \paragraph{Deconfounded imitation learning and the interventional policy}

-To answer the second question, we implement the deconfounded imitation learner as described in Section~\ref{sec:algo}.
-While in principle the inference model can be learned from the data collected by the imitator, we use a random policy for the data collection.
-Figures~\ref{fig:test_time_arm_prob_expert} and \ref{fig:test_time_arm_prob} show that the proposed method (labeled ``Deconfounded'') closely matches the true interventional policy both on expert trajectories and online.
-From this we can conclude that in this simple environment, the proposed method produced an inference model and a conditional policy that together match the interventional policy.

-Figure~\ref{fig:imitation_loss} shows the imitation loss during training.
-Notice that the deconfounded algorithm achieves a lower imitation loss than naive BC even though the policy trained with naive BC collapses on the best arm more rapidly on the expert trajectories as shown in Figure~\ref{fig:test_time_arm_prob_expert}.
-This happens because the deconfounding step in the algorithm conditions the imitator policy on the latent inferred for the whole episode at every step of the episode.

-Figure~\ref{fig:imitation_best_arm_count} shows the number of times the policies chose the best arm during an episode.
-This is a convenient proxy for how closely a policy matches the interventional policy.
-From the figure, it can be seen that the deconfounded imitation learning algorithm closely matches the counterfactual policy, while naive BC converges to lower best arm count.

-We conclude that our deconfounded imitation learning algorithm is indeed able to learn the interventional policy, solve the issue of causal delusions faced by naive behavioral cloning, and achieve near-perfect imitation performance.
-This comes at the price of requiring exploration data to train the inference model as well as an increased number of training iterations needed for convergence.
+To answer our second question, we implement the deconfounded imitation learner as described in~\autoref{sec:algo}.\autoref{fig:bandit_learning_curves} a) and b) show that the proposed method closely matches the true interventional policy both on expert trajectories and online. \autoref{fig:bandit_learning_curves} c) shows the number of times the policies chose the best arm during an episode.
+Our deconfounded imitator converges to the true interventional policy, showing that it learned to optimally imitate the expert in the presence of latent confounders, and answering our third question.
+This near-perfect imitation performance comes at the price of requiring exploration data to train the inference model as well as an increased number of training iterations needed for convergence.